MolecularBioinformatics/sbml-mod-web/README.md

 Run server
 ----------

-Default: `python manage.py runserver --insecure` (using port 8000)
+Default: `python manage.py runserver --insecure` (using port 8000, listening to localhost)

 With ip and port: `python manage.py runserver ip:port --insecure`

+If you want the frontend to listen to all IPs, use 0.0.0.0 as IP.

 Note: the --insecure flag must be given to host static files.

 Edit WSDL URL
 -------------

 The WSDL URL defines the address of the backend.
-By default, it points to `http://sbmlmod.uit.no/SBMLmod.wsdl` **For testing, at least until the UiT server is running**, assuming that sbml_mod_ws is used locally.
-To change it, go to the admin page: `http://localhost:8000/admin/`

-Log in with the superuser credentials you gave after initializing the database.
-The server may need a restart after changing WSDL URLs.
+By default, it points to `http://sbmlmod.uit.no/SBMLmod.wsdl`.
+To change it, go to the admin page: `http://localhost:8000/admin/`.
+Log in with the superuser credentials you gave after initializing the database (see configuration above).
+The server may need a restart after changing WSDL URL(s).

 Access the portal
 -----------------